Lechon Asado

 • Extra crackly pork skin.
 If the skin isn’t crispy enough, broil the pork during the last few minutes of cooking.
 Keep a close eye on it to prevent it from burning.

 • Check for doneness.
 Pork is usually cooked through to an internal temperature of 145°F, but for this lechon asado recipe, aim for 190ºF.
 This way, the meat pulls apart effortlessly.
-Use a meat thermometer to double check.
+Use a meat thermometer to double-check.

 • Repurpose the marinade.
 Turn to this recipe for Cuban mojo marinade anytime you want to infuse vibrant flavors into fish, chicken, shrimp, and vegetables.

 • Leftover magic!
 My recipe makes a TON of pork on purpose- so you can use leftovers to make Cuban pork sandwiches.
-To make a Cuban sandwich, add slices od the pork between thick white bread with mustard, pickles, and Swiss cheese.
+To make a Cuban sandwich, add slices of the pork between thick white bread with mustard, pickles, and Swiss cheese.

 Storage instructions